4. Data

 Warning

-You will need to precisely type in the URL to the file.
-Feel free to copy and paste it from the example above into your notebook.
+You need the exact URL shared in the example to access the file.
+While you could laboriously type it out, feel free to copy and paste it into your notebook.

 After you run the cell, you should see a big table output to your notebook.
 It is a “DataFrame” where pandas has structured the CSV data into rows and columns, just like Excel or other spreadsheet software might.
 Take a moment to look at the columns and rows in the output, which contain the data we’ll use in our analysis.